 The flows you once created but unbound later aren’t deleted but are stored in the “Saved flows” section.
 You can connect any of your saved flows to new or already existing triggers.

-This option is meant to simplify your interaction with the chatbot as you don’t have to test the flows on a separate Facebook page before applying your experience to the actual page.
+This option is meant to simplify your interaction with the chatbot and you don’t have to test the flows on a separate Facebook page before applying your experience to the actual page.

 In the meanwhile

-We are still working on the chatbot editor optimization, yet you can already create flows containing hundreds of blocks.
+We are still working on optimizing the chatbot editor, but you can already create flows containing hundreds of blocks.
 We are planning to complement the chatbot with filters for audience analytics and personalization options.

 You can create and test your own SendPulse Facebook Messenger chatbot for free.
 So don’t hesitate to upgrade your business with trend-setting functionality and share your feedback in the comments below!